taksheelsaini/taksheelsaini/README.md

 - 👋 Hi, I’m Taksheel Saini
-- - 👀 I’m interested in learning something different but also polishing my known skills to the best i can.
+- - 👀 I’m interested in finding what's right for me and then pursuing it relentlessly.
-- - - 🌱 I’m currently learning different branches and trying to find my interest in IT domain.
+- - - 🌱 I’m currently developing and learning in IT domain.
-- - - - 💞️ I’m looking to collaborate on website making and python projects which may include programming or testing.
+- - - - 💞️ I’m looking to collaborate on website making and python projects which may include programming or testing of the apps, websites, etc.
 - - - - - 📫 You can reach me through my social media links which can be accessed from my profile, just dm me "Hi" and elaborate your interest and i will try to get back to you as soon as possible.